Marko-Buda/AzureCourse-Project03/README.md

 2. Selenium - Functional UI tests
 3. JMeter - Performance (load) tests

-The remainder of this document presents screenshots with relevant headers which cover all the topics and tools used to complete this project.
+The remainder of this document presents screenshots with relevant headers which cover all the requirements and tools used to complete this project.
 ## Environment Creation & Deployment

 ### Terraform